 An index fund is a type of mutual fund that attempts to replicate the success of an index on the stock market.
-Index funds can be a great addition to retirement portfolios.
+Index funds can be a great addition to retirement portfolios to mitigate some risk from individual stocks that may be more vulnerable to swings in the market.
 They allow investors to put their money in the entire stock market rather than in just a few single stocks.

 Investors might consider index funds if they want to match, but not outperform, the larger market.
 Like any investment, index funds have advantages and disadvantages and may not be right for every investor.